-The mission of CCFH is to care for children and families affected by trauma, abuse, and other forms of adversity.
-Its professionals utilize a multidisciplinary measurable approach to provide prevention services, treatment for children and families, professional training, and research related to child traumatic stress by uniquely integrating community-based practice and academic excellence.
+The mission of CCFH is to care for children and families affected by abuse, neglect, and other forms of trauma.
+Its professionals utilize a multidisciplinary, measurable approach to provide prevention services, treatment for children and families, professional training, and research related to child traumatic stress by uniquely integrating community-based practice and academic excellence.

-- Founding members from NCCU School of Law have included Professor Cheryl Amana and Assistant Dean for Clinical Legal Education Pamela Glean.
+- Founding members from NCCU School of Law have included Professor Cheryl Amana and Professor Pamela Glean.

-- In 1996, with his initial offering of funding, Chancellor Julius Chambers made NCCU the first university in the region to dedicate funding to the formation of CCFH.
+- With his initial offer of funding in 1996, Chancellor Julius Chambers made NCCU the first university in the consortium to dedicate funding to the formation of CCFH.

-- Since then, CCFH has specialized in evidence-based medical, mental health, legal and prevention assistance to children and adolescents who have been traumatized through maltreatment and other forms of loss.
+- Since then, CCFH has specialized in evidence-based treatment, prevention, and legal assistance to children and adolescents who have experienced maltreatment and other forms of adversity.

-Each year CCFH provides care to more than 2,600 at risk children in Durham and neighboring counties.
-The Center has also provided national assistance, including work with children traumatized during 9-11 in New York and child evacuees from Hurricane Katrina.
+Each year CCFH provides care to more than 2,000 children in Durham and surrounding communities.
+CCFH has also provided national assistance, including work with children traumatized during 9-11 in New York City and child evacuees from Hurricane Katrina.
 In 2001, the U.S. Office for Victims of Crime named CCFH one of the most effective child treatment centers in the country.
-In 2003, CCFH joined the prestigious National Child Traumatic Stress Network as a national model in the mental health treatment of traumatized children.
-Currently, CCFH is engaged in dozens of grant-funded projects from collaborations with local law enforcement to services for HIV/AIDS orphans in Africa.
-In 2010, CCFH provided professional training to over 5,000 participants.
+In 2003, CCFH join the prestigious National Child Traumatic Stress Network as a national model in the mental health treatment of traumatized children.

-Every year, law student interns provide essential support to the CCFH Legal Program’s policy, research, writing, staff consultation, and training efforts.
+Every year law student interns provide essential support to the CCFH Legal Program and its policy, research, writing, staff consultation, and training efforts.

 “Working as a Legal Intern for the Center for Child and Family Health allowed me to not only expand my legal research and writing skills, but also, it gave me the opportunity to see how legal, psychological, and sociological issues meld together in the real world.
 To have the chance to see how multifaceted the legal system truly is was an eye opening experience.
 There is something that can be gained only by seeing the law in action; and, I feel like I was able to witness that in spades at the Center.
 It was truly a well rounded experience. – Carolyn Watts, M.S., Class of 2012